All Star Chicago Blues Session

 All Star Chicago Blues Session is a compilation album by blues musician Phil Guy.
-It contains the full session that was recorded at the Soto Sound Studio in March 1982.
+It features the complete session recorded at the Soto Sound Studio in March 1982.

 Background and recordings

-Phil Guy and his brother Buddy Guy recorded a bunch of songs at the Soto Sound Studio in Chicago in March 1982.
-These tracks were separately released on Phil Guy’s albums, The Red Hot Blues of Phil Guy in 1982 and Bad Luck Boy in 1983.
-“All Star Chicago Blues Session” is a combination of these two vinyls.
-The original tracks are remixed.
+Phil Guy and his brother, Buddy Guy, recorded several songs at the Soto Sound Studio in Chicago in March 1982.
+These tracks were later released separately on Phil Guy’s albums The Red Hot Blues of Phil Guy in 1982 and Bad Luck Boy in 1983.
+“All Star Chicago Blues Session” is a compilation of these two albums.
+The original tracks were remixed.